Keysearch Review (Keyword Research on a Budget)

 Verdict:

-I give this module a 6 out of 10.
+I give this module a 7 out of 10.
 A backlink tracker is crucial in a keyword research tool and I like the user interface of this module within Keysearch.
-However, Keysearch seems to be quite far behind its competitors in regards to how many backlinks it can actually find.
+However, Keysearch seems to be somewhat behind its competitors in how many backlinks it can find.

 The Organic Keywords feature allows you to submit a domain URL as well as a page URL, and Keysearch spits out a long list of all the keywords this particular URL is ranking for in Google.